viswans83/breakout-ruby/README.md

 ## Controls

-Mouse to move the paddle and ESC to quit
+ - Mouse to move the paddle
+ - Space to start game or pause
+ - ESC to quit

 ## Thanks to